EatMoreChicken/CentOS/README.md

 ## Setting up CentOS <a id="settingupcentos"></a>

 1. Execute `ip a` and take note of your network adapter.
-It should be something along the lines of `enp0s3` for Virtual Box vms and `ens33` for
+It should be something along the lines of `enp0s3` for Virtual Box vms and `ens33` for VMWare vms.
-VMWare vms.

-2. Type `su root` to obtain root
+2. Type `su root` to obtain root.
+The `su`is sometimes referred to as the "superuser" or "switch user" command.
+Using this command is one of the easiest way to switch your current user to root.

 3. And then, `vi /etc/sysconfig/network-scripts/ifcfg-enp0s3`.
-(If you are using a VMWare vm, use `vi /etc/sysconfig/network-scripts/ifcfg-ens33`)
+(If you are using a VMWare vm, use `vi /etc/sysconfig/network-scripts/ifcfg-ens33`) Vi is a text editior you can use in the terminal.

     To edit text in `vi`, you must click `i` to enter "insert mode" and once you are done editing, click `ESC` to exit insert mode, now click `SHIFT` and `:` at the same time and enter `wq`. `wq` means write to the file and quit the file.
 The same can be done by doing `x` instead of `wq`.
 Refer to [this website](https://www.cs.colostate.edu/helpdocs/vi.html) to learn more about vi.